Who are Institute classes for?

 Institute classes are open to all adults.
 The academic focus of the classes requires that students be at least a high school graduate (or equivalent).Are Institute classes accredited?

-Currently, classes are not accredited.
-However, we are actively working to form partnerships with Christian colleges that will provide a pathway to receive credit for Institute classes.
-Students who want to receive college credit would pay an additional fee and perhaps do additional work for each class.
+Currently, classes can be accredited at St. Louis Christian College and Lincoln Christian University.
+We are actively working to form partnerships with even more Christian colleges that will provide a pathway to receive credit for Institute classes.
 We structure the classes to mirror accreditation standards where practical and helpful.What is the class format?

 What kind of work is required?